fhiso/sources-and-citations/citation-elements.md

 ### Sub-elements

-A *citation element* *may* be defined as a **sub-element** of another *citation element*, referred to as its **super-element**.
-This is used to provide a refinement of a general *citation element*.
+A *citation element term* *may* be defined as a **sub-element** of another *citation element term* which is referred to as its **super-element**.
+This is used to provide a refinement of a general *citation element term*.
 If an application is unfamiliar with the *sub-element* it *may* process it as if it were the *super-element*, with its *value* unchanged.
 The *sub-element* must be defined in such as way that this only results in some loss of meaning, and does not imply anything false about the cited *source*.

-{.example ...}  The [CEV Vocabulary] defines a *citation element* with the name
+{.example ...}  The [CEV Vocabulary] defines a *citation element term* with the name

     https://terms.fhiso.org/sources/creatorName